 Beyond these two directives, we can add to our programs whatever type of drawing and text we want.
 I am still unsure about things, though, and look over to see how my sister is decorating the cover, the colors she is using, and so on.
 Reassured, I am about to begin lettering my own version, when suddenly I am somewhere else.

 Now I am on the side of the road on a main thoroughfare where I have pulled over in my car, just a mile from home in the city where I live.
-I am with Paul, a former work partner whose business I once helped with.
-In the dream, we’re back together working again, and are coming home in the late afternoon or early evening from a job we have just finished.
+I am with George, my partner whose picture-hanging business I help with.
+In the dream, we are coming home in the late afternoon or early evening from a job we have just finished.

 But things are kind of mixed up: usually, when we go out on a job together, if we don’t take separate cars, we go in his van with its full supply of parts and extension ladder, along with anything else we could possibly need, things I have yet to acquire.
 This time, though, we are riding together in my car, something we have not done before.